ZMeshCode/Patient-Sentiment-Analysis-Deep-Learning/README.md

 ## Overview
 This project implements a sophisticated sentiment analysis system designed to process and analyze patient feedback data.
 It uses deep learning techniques to understand patient sentiments and provide actionable insights for healthcare providers.

+## Data Generation
+The model is trained on synthetically generated patient feedback data to ensure privacy and data protection.
+The synthetic data generator creates realistic patient feedback scenarios while maintaining the statistical properties of real healthcare feedback data.
+This approach allows us to:
+- Protect patient privacy by not using real patient data
+- Generate large-scale training datasets
+- Create diverse feedback scenarios
+- Control the distribution of sentiment categories

 ## Features
 - Data collection and preprocessing pipeline
 - Deep learning model for sentiment analysis